-The red grape variety is a new breed between Touriga Nacional x Sultana.
-It was crossed in 1965 at the CSIRO Plant Industry Institute in Merbein-Australia by the breeder A. J. Antcliff.
-The plant variety protection was granted in 1975.
-The late maturing vine produces light, acidic red wines with low tannin content.
-It is also used as a table grape.
+This red grape variety is a new cross between Touriga Nacional x Sultana.
+The cross was made in 1965 at the CSIRO Plant Industry Institute in Merbein, Australia, by the breeder A. J. Antcliff.
+Plant variety protection was granted in 1975.
+This late-ripening vine produces light, acidic red wines with low tannin content.
+It is also used as table grape.
 The variety is cultivated in Australia in the Murray Darling area.
-In 2010, it covered 72 hectares of vineyard area with a strong downward trend (Kym Anderson).
+In 2016, 16 hectares of vines were reported here with a strong downward trend (Kym Anderson).